-9 The annual cohort requirement in the context of paragraphs B67-B71 is burdensome and operationally complex.
+11 The annual cohorts requirement in the context of paragraphs B67-B71 of IFRS 17 is burdensome and operationally complex, in particular after initial recognition of newly-issued contracts.
 The objective of providing useful information about mutualised contracts could be reached through other means.